F0903/zig-data-structures/README.md

 # zig-data-structures

-Writing basic data structures in Zig for learning purposes.
+Basic data structures in Zig written for learning purposes.